Have you ever wondered – “How to get rid of caterpillars eating leaves in your garden”?

 Swallowtail Butterfly Caterpillars:

-Don’t kill please!
-Instead, be sure to mix a few of their favorite greens, herbs veggies into your butterfly garden.
+Don’t kill, please!
+Instead, be sure to mix a few of their favorite greens, herbs, and veggies into your butterfly garden.
 These include:

 - Carrot Greens

 Swallowtail butterfly caterpillars are large and bright green with yellow and white stripes that run horizontally around the body of the leaf eating caterpillar.